 - Ainwick Rd (Zollinger Rd to Eastcleft Dr)

 - Haviland Rd (Woodbridge Rd to Mountview Rd)

 The Environmental Protection Agency required and has approved a Sanitary Sewer Evaluation Survey to identify the most problematic areas in the City of Upper Arlington when it comes to rainwater getting in to the sanitary sewer pipes.
 Following this extensive evaluation, the City developed a 12-year remediation plan called the Sustainable Sewer Solutions Program which began in 2017.
 These projects may include renovation, installation of a liner, cleaning or replacement of main sewer lines, sanitary laterals and manholes, and typically require a detour of the sanitary waste using the structure.

 These projects may include renovation or full replacement depending on the condition of the structure.
 These projects typically require a detour of the traffic using the structure.
 Construction may last as long as a month or an entire construction season.

 - Dorset Road Bridge – on Abington Road between Mountview Road and Ashbury Road – completed

 Improvements to the City’s stormwater system, which is the underground network that drains rainwater runoff from our streets into natural waterways.

 - Farleigh Rd – box culvert replacement at Avalon Rd

 These projects may include repair or replacement of traffic signals, installation of conduit for new wire to replace buried wires.
-These projects typically require a detour of the traffic using the structure.
+These projects typically do not require a detour of the traffic using the structure.